 In beautiful Rio de Janeiro, there are few better ways to spend a lazy morning than lingering over over a meal that crosses the breakfast/lunch divide with style.

 Brazilian breakfasts tend to be feasts in themselves, with cakes, fresh fruit, freshly-baked breads, cheeses and sliced cold meats all present and correct, alongside fresh-squeezed juices and wonderfully strong Brazilian coffee.

-Brunch is not a concept that has taken off in Brazil - in fact, there's no Portuguese word for it, but nobody will bat an eyelid if you order breakfast items at noon.
-Our top pick, Da Casa da Tata, offers indulgent breakfast and lunch spreads as well as a-la-carte sandwiches, soups and the like, while the cakes and cookies here are legendary accross the city.
+Brunch is a concept that has been slow to take off in Brazil - in fact, there's no Portuguese word for it, but nobody will bat an eyelid if you order breakfast items at noon.
+Our top pick, Da Casa da Tata, offers indulgent breakfast and lunch spreads as well as a-la-carte sandwiches, soups and the like, while the cakes and cookies here are legendary across the city.

-At Pergula, Copacabana Palace hotel´s famously chic poolside restaurant, the Sunday brunch is an institution, with smoked salmon and Champagne both part of the indulgent offering.
-As one might expect, such luxury comes at a steep price, but for a special occasion it´s worth splashing out on.
+One restaurant that has picked up on the brunch concept is Pergula, Copacabana Palace hotel´s famously chic poolside restaurant, the Sunday brunch is appropriately grand (smoked salmon and Champagne are both part of the indulgent offering.)
+It comes at a predictably eye-watering price, too, but it makes for a memorable experience.